 Then you can also get balms that are meant for styling purposes, where there is heavier attention on the likes of beeswax — there is also uses of butters and oils, so they will have a moisturizing impact as well but aren’t the frontal purpose of the balm.

 Again, like oils, they are made up of a range of different ingredients but the basic breakdown is an oil added with the likes of shea butter or cocoa butter as well as a wax (typically beeswax).

 Tip: Making Beard Balm Easier to Use

-If you are having difficulty scraping out the balm and is in general just proving a bit tough to actually work with, just leave on top of a switched-on radiator for a few minutes on in your trouser pocket — it should make it a little better to actually use).
+If you are having difficulty scraping out the balm and it’s generally just proving a bit tough to work with, just leave on top of a switched-on radiator for a few minutes on in your trouser pocket — it should make it a little better to use).

 Now you should have a clearer idea of the actual aspects of each product — how do they translate when caring for your beard.

 Should You Use Beard Oil or Balm?

 Pros of Using Oil: An oil should pretty much be considered an essential product to make sure that your best beard is properly cared for — providing the deep penetration of moisture.
 So regardless of whether you get a balm or not, you should be always be using an oil somewhere in your grooming regime.

 Pros of Using Balm: A balm will help to add additional moisture to your facial hair (and using a balm is certainly better than not using anything at all) but can’t penetrate the skin as well as or directly as an oil can.
 Plus, how much it does provide depends on the way the manufacturer has intended the balm.

 That said, the advantage in this regard that the balm offers is that due to the butters and wax it helps to ‘lock-in’ the moisture, so it can slowly release it and maintain it right throughout the day.

 1. As soon as you have the plan to start growing your best beard yet, start using oil.